Weinberg operator contribution to the nucleon electric dipole moment in the quark model: Result

 The theoretical uncertainty can be estimated by adding in quadrature the absolute values of our result (\ref{eq:weinbergop_result}) and the error bar 50\% for the $\gamma_5$-rotated contribution obtained in Ref. \cite{Haisch:2019bml}.
 This amounts to about 60\% for both the neutron and the proton.

 Let us derive the constraint on the Weinberg operator imposed by the recent experimental data of the neutron EDM.
 The upper limit to $w$ at the scale $\mu = 1$ TeV is

-where the renormalization was calculated in the leading logarithm approximation \cite{Braaten:1990gq,Chang:1990jv,Degrassi:2005zd,Kamenik:2011dk,Dekens:2013zca,Yamanaka:2017mef,deVries:2019nsu}.
-Naively, we might see that the above equation is constraining the scale of new physics at the level of $O(100)$ TeV, but we have to note that the Weinberg operator only appears from the two-loop level in many known candidates of new physics \cite{Weinberg:1989dx,Abe:2017sam}, so that the constraint on the energy scale can be attenuated.
+where the renormalization was calculated in the leading logarithm approximation \cite{Braaten:1990gq,Chang:1990jv,Degrassi:2005zd,Kamenik:2011dk,Dekens:2013zca,Sala:2013osa,Yamanaka:2017mef,deVries:2019nsu}.
+Na\"{i}vely, we might see that the above equation is constraining the scale of new physics at the level of $O(100)$ TeV, but we have to note that the Weinberg operator only appears from the two-loop level in many known candidates of new physics \cite{Weinberg:1989dx,Abe:2017sam}, so that the constraint on the energy scale can be attenuated.

 Let us try to interpret our result.
 The reducible part calculated in Refs. \cite{Demir:2002gg,Haisch:2019bml} is obtained after the $\gamma_5$-rotation, so it is inheriting the large size of the anomalous magnetic moment \cite{Seng:2014pba}, which is an $O(1)$ quantity for nucleons.
 Our calculation, in contrast, is encompassing the electromagnetic external field and the CP-odd interaction in a same quark level package, so it cannot be enhanced beyond the extent of the baryon.
 Another argument is that the irreducible part must involve opposite parity excited states in the intermediate states, which require $O(100)$ MeV of energy transition.
-Our result might also have overlap with the long distance one, but we estimate this effect to be small, since the we calculated in a nonrelativistic framework, while the long distance effect is a relativistic one.
+Our result might also have overlap with the $\gamma_5$-rotated anomalous magnetic moment, but we estimate this effect to be small, since we calculated in a nonrelativistic framework, while the $\gamma_5$-rotation is a relativistic one.